Resources for Researchers

 Keeping Up to Date

 Using research tools to keep informed of the latest news and publications in your subject area will help ensure your knowledge stays up to date.
 Setting up database search alerts and journal contents page alerts is a good place to start.

 Resources such as Journal Citation Reports can help you to measure research impact.
 You may also want to promote your work and enhance your research identity online by using networking sites such as Academia.edu or ResearchGate.

 Please note that interface has changed as of December 2015.

 Open Access & the REF

 Open Access resources may be useful to your research and can be found via sites such as Google Scholar.
+Find more Open Access resources on our Open Access Resources page.
 There is now an HEFCE REF (Research Excellence Framework) requirement for researchers to make their research outputs Open Access through repositories such as WIRE (Wolverhampton Intellectual Repository and E-Theses).